MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-the-problem-with-the-demonlist.md

 People don't care about good extreme demons anymore.
 They only care about its difficulty.
 They don't care about the level.
 They care about the difficulty.

-# How To Fix The Demonlist
+# How To Fix The Demon List

-Let me make sure this is clear: this is not the fault of the demonlist team.
+Let me make sure this is clear: this is not the fault of the Demon List team.
 In fact, I for one think they do a fantastic job running the list.
 I also think the list has many positives, such as:

 1. Allowing for competition amongst the most skilled players
 2. Bringing attention to players who beat the hardest levels
 3. Giving the community hype [while we wait for 2.2](/posts/2-2-revolutionary/)

-That being said, there are still ways we as a community can fix how we view the demonlist.
+That being said, there are still ways we as a community can fix how we view the Demon List.

 * We need to recognize that it is a list, not a ranking.
 While the team puts a lot of effort into making it as accurate as possible, it being 100% accurate is not possible, especially once you approach the top 5.
 * We need to raise our extreme demon standards.
 We shouldn't give praise to the extreme demons that do the bare minimum to be top 1.
 Instead, we should promote creative, original, and unique top extreme demons, [such as Limbo](/posts/limbo-analysis/).

 ---

-In conclusion, I think the demonlist has done great things for the community.
+In conclusion, I think the Demon List has done great things for the community.
 However, I also believe that it has led to one of the worst trends in this game: the monopolization of extreme demons.
 But if we change our mentality, we can fix things.